Spontaign/serverless-cms/CONNECTING.md

 With all that in place, return to the Admin Module UI, sign out, and then sign back in and you should see the seed data in Pages.

 If you do, then you have successfully connected the Backend with the Admin Module!

 ## Final Configuration

 Now we just need to:

-- [ ] Set the URL for the Staging Bucket & CloudFront Distribution
+- [ ] Set the URL for the Staging Bucket & CloudFront Distribution in the Admin Module
 - [ ] Enable a Lambda trigger when images have been uploaded
 - [ ] Enable a Lambda trigger to handle cache invalidation on the Production S3 bucket
 - [ ] Edit the Cognito User Pool to not allow Sign Ups